Read the latest Rochester This Week on Substack

 6. Find Color and Warmth Indoors

 When the trees go bare, and the skies settle into shades of gray, there’s comfort in knowing you can still find color and warmth.
 The Lamberton Conservatory Holiday Show continues through January 11, flooding the greenhouse with festive displays and peaceful tropical corners.
-And if you’re craving a spark of summer, the Dancing Wings Butterfly Garden at The Strong Museum surrounds you with flowers, greenery, and hundreds of fluttering butterflies—a bright escape in the heart of winter.
+And if you’re craving a spark of summer, the Dancing Wings Butterfly Garden at The Strong National Museum of Play surrounds you with flowers, greenery, and hundreds of fluttering butterflies—a bright escape in the heart of winter.

 7. Stay Active with Winter Snow Sports